geekiam/website/static/posts/what-are-javascript-promises.md

 * **all**  Wait for all promises results.
 * **race** Wait until any of the promises is resolved or rejected.

-It probably easier to read an example of Promise implementation to understand what is going on.
+It is probably easier to read an example of Promise implementation to understand what is going on.

 In the example below, we are going to create a Promise to the read the contents of a text file on our disk.
 If we are able to read all the contents of the text file to a buffer and then will return a success message using the promise *resolve* method,